logux/docs/2-starting/2-creating-proxy.md

 2. Implement protocol on your HTTP server.
 3. Feel free to ask for help in [Logux support chat].
 4. You will need proper storage to keep Logux proxy URL and secret.
-   We recommend to use `.env` with library to support this file in your environment.
+   We recommend using `.env` with the library to support this file in your environment.

    ```ini